autocore-ai/autocore_pcu_doc/docs/Simulator_with_tlr.md

 4. If the configuration is correct, you will see the main window of the simulator as below:
    ![Simulation Main](images/Simulation_main.jpg "Simulation Main")

-Once simulator is started and PCU is on，you will be able to see correct NDT location in IDE.
+Once simulator is started and PCU is on，you will be able to see points map, vector map and correct NDT location in RVIZ.

-Simulator will send out `/ndt_pose`, `/estimate_twist` and the TF for map to base_link transform.
+Simulator will send out `/points_map`,`vector_map`,`/gnss_pose`,`/estimate_twist` and the TF for map to base_link transform.

 ### Start PCU 1 with SDK